-A Seoul Arts Center "Artist of the Year 2012", Ms. Park is prizewinner of numerous international competitions, including Oberlin International Piano Competition (USA), Ettlingen International Piano Competition (Germany), Hugo Kauder International Piano Competition (USA), Maria Canals International Piano Competition (Spain), Prix Amadeo International Piano Competition (Germany), and Corpus Christi International Music Competition (USA).
-Her performances have been broadcast on KBS and EBS television in Korea, RAI3 (Italy), WQXR (New York), WFMT (Chicago), WBJC (Baltimore), WETA (Washington DC), radio and channel LOOP in the States.
+A Seoul Arts Center "Artist of the Year 2012," Park is prizewinner of numerous international competitions, including Oberlin International Piano Competition (U.S.), Ettlingen International Piano Competition (Germany), Hugo Kauder International Piano Competition (U.S.), Maria Canals International Piano Competition (Spain), Prix Amadeo International Piano Competition (Germany) and Corpus Christi International Music Competition (U.S.).
+Her performances have been broadcast on KBS and EBS television in Korea, RAI3 (Italy), WQXR (New York), WFMT (Chicago), WBJC (Baltimore), WETA (Washington, D.C.), radio and channel LOOP in the States.

-Ms. Park holds Bachelors of Music degree at Korea National University with Prof. Daejin Kim, Master of Music degree and Artist Diploma from Yale School of Music with Prof. Peter Frankl where she was a Post-Graduate Artist Associate following her graduation.
-She holds the Doctor of Musical Arts degree from Peabody Conservatory with Prof. Yong Hi Moon.
-Currently Ms. Park is the Associate Professor of Piano at the University of Nevada, Reno, where she also is the artistic director of the Apex Concerts.
+Park holds a bachelor's of music degree at Korea National University with Professor Daejin Kim, master of music degree and artist diploma from Yale School of Music with Professor Peter Frankl, where she was a post-graduate artist associate following her graduation.
+She holds the doctor of musical arts degree from Peabody Conservatory with Professor Yong Hi Moon.
+Currently, Park is the associate professor of piano at the University of Nevada, Reno, where she also is the artistic director of the Apex Concerts.

 - Cello Sonatas: Bridge, Barber & Rachmaninoff.
 Dmitri Atapine, cello; Adela Hyeyeon Park, piano.
 Released April 2014.
 Sonatas for cello and piano by Frank Bridge, Samuel Barber and Sergei Rachmaninoff.
 Label: Blue Griffin Recording.